mate-academy/devops_todolist_monitoring_task/README.md

 # Django ToDo list

-This is a todo list web application with basic features of most web apps, i.e., accounts/login, API, and interactive UI.
+In this task you will enhance a todo list web application by adding a /metrics endpoint that returns the number of GET and POST requests in a Prometheus-compatible format.

 To do this task, you will need:

 - CSS | [Skeleton](http://getskeleton.com/)
 - JS  | [jQuery](https://jquery.com/)